 The facts and statistics here include brain and central nervous system tumors (including spinal cord, pituitary and pineal gland tumors).
 We continually update these statistics, as they become available.
-This material was last updated in November 2014.
+This material was last updated in December 2015.
 We thank the Central Brain Tumor Registry of the United States (CBTRUS) for their assistance.
 These numbers address incidence, trends and patterns in the United States only.
 For more information, please visit CBTRUS at www.cbtrus.org.

 Brain tumors are the:

 Brain Tumor Statistics:

-- More than 4,600 children between the ages of 0-19 will be diagnosed with a brain tumor this year.
+- It is estimated that more than 4,600 children between the ages of 0-19 will be diagnosed with a primary brain tumor this year.

 - There are nearly 700,000 people in the U.S. living with a primary brain and central nervous system tumor.